 Many people ask; ‘what do you treat most often Downtown?’, to that I reply; “mostly neck and back injuries, just from sitting all day at a workstation”.

-Here’s where my 27 years of experience as a physiotherapist, who provides specific assessment, feedback, education and instruction in Occupational Ergonomics, or how we interact with our ‘work tasks’, benefits my patients of the grain, finance and legal hub of Winnipeg.
+Here’s where my over 30,000 hours of experience as a physiotherapist, who provides specific assessment, feedback, education and instruction in Occupational Ergonomics, or how we interact with our ‘work tasks’, benefits my patients of the grain, finance and legal hub of Winnipeg.

 As a physiotherapist, I must assess your workstation and task challenges in order to understand your biomechanics that caused an injury or pain.
 I only use evidence based guidelines published, and reviewed annually (CSA link http://t.co/Su0MxsFy).
 Beware of those ‘weekend course’ assessors, quite frankly you will get what you pay for.

 The main risk factors for musculoskeletal injury can be categorized under one of the following four broad headings: force, posture, repetition and duration of task.
 In the office or call center, even the hair stylist, dental hygienist and GAMERS! environment these risk factors could be interpreted as;

 - force – is an exertion performed to overcome the weight, resistance, or inertia of the body or a work object (i.e. forceful hand movements while keying or mousing),